 Take time to reorganize your thoughts and relax while becoming more aware of your emotions.
 Kids will love these mindfulness crafts and so will you!

 Mindfulness Crafts (Ages 0-4)

 Simple acts of mindfulness have lasting developmental benefits for kids, especially when practicing regularly.
 Fostering mindfulness in younger kids helps improve social skills, boost focus, and reduce attention problems.
-Try these easy and fun crafts with your kiddos!
+Try these easy and fun mindfulness crafts with your kiddos!

 Mindful Breathing Wand:

 Introduce your little ones to mindfulness with this simple breathing craft.
 Deep breathing resets our nervous system and helps kids calm down.

 Materials: cardboard rolls (toilet paper or paper towel), streamers or ribbons, and something to decorate with.

 - Cut the top off one toilet paper roll and place it on one end of the other like an arch.